xenorama/oneirotomy/README.md

 #### Implementation:
 * donload the ZIP-file
 * add the resulting folder to Max's searchpath, i.e. the _packages_ folder
+* open Max, under the the _Extras_ menu, select the entry _the.oneirotomy_ which should appear
+* Read the documentation to get an overview
-* check the helpfiles and reference pages of all objects to get an overview, especially **the.jit.thalamus** lying at the core of the process
+* check the helpfiles and reference pages of all objects to get a detailed overview, especially **the.jit.thalamus** lying at the core of the process
 * check also the limitations of certain work-flows and objects, as not all functionality can be provided natively and/or instantaneously
 * generally, consider which parts of your patch translate from timing-sensitive or signal domain to video domain
 * add the objects in documented ways to any jit.world's rendering process in Max
-* specify all desired settings to **the.jit.thalamus** _prior_ to recording and subseuent rendering (i.e., chaning the _framerate_ is likely to purge all previously captured data or to distort the results)
+* specify all desired settings to **the.jit.thalamus** _prior_ to recording and subsequent rendering (i.e., changing the _framerate_ is likely to purge all previously captured data or to distort the results)
-Note that since these objects are **abstractions**, they cannot link with an **attrui** nor can they respond to the **universal** object for example
+Note that since these objects are **abstractions**, they cannot link with an **attrui** nor can they respond to the **universal** object, for example

 #### General Approach
 In **Oneirotomy**, the approach to render lossless hiQ video is to capture and record everything that is subject to precise timing and which operates at high priority in the scheduler before starting the step-by-step rendering process.
 The latter is performed _offline_ and will ignore all realtime data while rebuilding what has been recorded.
 Needless to say, the rendering times may extend heavily.